More often than not, the main question on a new language learner’s mind is, “What’s the best way to learn a language?”

 14. Pace Yourself: One Step at a Time

-When you’re studying a new language, you usually want to know the fastest way to learn.
-One of the best ways to learn quickly, however, is to pace yourself and learn little bits at a time.
+When you’re studying a new language, you usually want to know the quickest way to learn.
+One of the fastest ways to learn a language, however, is to pace yourself and learn little bits at a time.

 “Learn faster by exposing yourself to listening and reading in short bursts, several times a day,” says Get-It-Done Guy Stever Robbins.
 “Five minutes here and ten minutes there makes the language sink in much better than marathon language study sessions.”